 Solidarity with sufferers

-The 14th edition of the Pink Ribbon Charity Walk will take place on September 5, 2021.
-Given the Corona situation, it will be held virtually for the second time.
-Pink Ribbon expects around 5000 runners and walkers to join.
+The 15th edition of the Pink Ribbon Charity Walk will take place on 25 September 2022 – after three years finally on site again at the Letzigrund stadium.
+Pink Ribbon expects around 5,000 runners and walkers to join.
 The main aim of the event is to show solidarity with people affected by breast cancer.
 As in the years before, SWICA supports Pink Ribbon Switzerland.
-For more information on the Charity Walk check pink-ribbon.ch
+For more information on the Charity Walk check pink-ribbon.ch.

 Video of the Pink Ribbon Charity Walk 2019 (in German):